 Where to find a job in Melbourne?

 In case you are on a working holiday visa, student visa, or any other visa that allows you to work, you are in the land of opportunities.
-My recommendation comes from my own experience with positive results.
-So, hope you will find work that you will enjoy also.
-In no particular order, look up jobs on Seek, indeed, Jora, gumtree, LinkedIn, and even some local Aussie backpackers’ Facebook groups.
+I hope you will find work that you will enjoy.
+In no particular order, look up jobs on Seek, Indeed, Jora, Gumtree, LinkedIn, and even some local Aussie backpackers’ Facebook groups.

 Is WIFI any good in Melbourne?
 What about the local sim?